GLOBAL MARKETS-Asian shares, U.S. stock futures sag on coronavirus, U.S. election worries | Business

 Apple Inc, Amazon.com, and Google-parent Alphabet are among major tech players reporting later this week.
 MEMORY OF 2016

-Investors appeared content to steer clear of risk with looming uncertainty, headlined by the Nov.
+Investors steered clear of risk with looming uncertainty, headlined by the Nov.
 3 U.S. presidential election.
 As former Vice President Joe Biden has enjoyed a consistent lead over President Donald Trump, investors have been cautiously betting on his victory and possibly a "blue wave" outcome, where Democrats take back the Senate as well.

 "People still remember the 2016 experience and those who have bet on a blue wave are probably taking some profits now ahead of the event," he added.
 Wall Street's volatility index, a measure of market expectations in share price swings, rose to 33.35, its highest in almost two months.

-Some market players see that as a sign more investors are wary of the possibility that the election outcome can be contested, possibly leaving markets in limbo for weeks.
+Some market players see that as a sign more investors are wary that the election outcome could be contested, possibly leaving markets in limbo for weeks.
 That would likely further delay any negotiation on economic relief package U.S. policymakers have been struggling to agree on.
-Trump acknowledged an economic relief package would likely come after the Nov.
-3 election.
+Trump acknowledged an economic relief package would likely come after the election.

-In the currency market, the euro edged lower on concerns about a possible lockdown in France, trading at $1.1779, down 0.15%.
-The safe-haven yen is well supported at 104.42 yen per dollar, not far from its six-month high of 104 touched last month.
+In the currency market, the euro edged lower on concerns about a possible lockdown in France, trading at $1.1783, down 0.1%.
+The safe-haven yen gained 0.2% to 104.22 yen per dollar , not far from its six-month high of 104 touched last month.

+The yuan eased against the dollar after some banks tweaked a methodology for fixing the yuan's daily midpoint, a fresh sign that Beijing may be attempting to slow a 6% rally in the Chinese currency since late May.
+Investors also bought back U.S. Treasuries, another safe-haven asset, pushing down their yields.

 ALSO READ